Archives

 Here’s to Your Health

-From the St. Louis Post Dispatch If arsenic is unhealthy, then you’d think that the less arsenic the better.
+If arsenic is unhealthy, then you’d think that the less arsenic the better.
 Same with radiation, mercury, dioxin and a whole host of environmental toxins.
 But zero tolerance is expensive.
 There’s no free lunch.
-Getting rid of the last molecule of dioxin in the…
+Getting rid of the last molecule of dioxin in the environment means we’ll have less money…

 Read More